 top of page

-Metasurface-enhanced biosensing
+Metasurface-enhanced nanospectroscopy

 Biomolecular spectroscopic imaging for living cells has attracted much attention as a way to understand biological systems and detect biological events on a cellular scale.
 For a label-free, non-destructive spectroscopic imaging method, plasmonic resonance energy transfer (PRET)-based molecular imaging using plasmonic nanoparticles as a probe has been proposed.
 We propose a metasurface-driven multiplexed nanospectroscopy based on PRET to overcome the limitation of the previous plasmonic nanoparticle based-PRET imaging.
 Our probing method of biological light-matter interactions in metasurfaces via multiplexed PRET nanospectroscopy will enable real-time monitoring of cellular communications, continuous tracking of chemicals or secretome profiling of live cells, real-time monitoring of exosomes, understanding systems biology, and precision molecular diagnostics.